-It all started like any other day… An inventor called to schedule a new product concept assessment, or what AON Invent calls a Step Two, but that’s when things got weird.
+It all started like any other day… An inventor called to schedule a new product concept assessment, or what AON Invent calls a Step 2, but that’s when things got weird.
 “What was his invention?” you ask.
 Good question!
-I’ll start by saying you could probably find one laying in your yard… Inventors News Flash, not all invention service companies are the same.
+I’ll start by saying you probably have one laying in your yard… Inventors News Flash, not all invention service companies are the same.

 Before an inventor is allowed to share any of the details of their concept, AON Invent puts a Non-Disclosure Agreement (NDA) in place for everyone’s protection.

 “Once we had the NDA, John sent us a list of bullet points with a diagram of what was clearly a twig he had broken off of a tree.”